 It feels wrong to categorize Prairie OKC as just a taproom.
 It's really the lab of eight highly collaborative, wildly creative mad scientists who brew experimental beers that may or may not one day wind up on store shelves.

-Prairie OKC’s menu changes all the time.
-This week included Supernova, an absurdly stellar sour made with Starburst—err, I mean, chewy fruit candy that bursts like stars.
+Prairie OKC's menu changes all the time.
+When I visited, the standout was Supernova, an absurdly stellar sour made with Starburst—err, I mean, chewy fruit candy that bursts like stars.

 "So did one of you have to unwrap each chewy fruit candy that bursts like stars?"
 I asked the bartender.